-The nominated candidate must be a full-time associate professor or full professor at an invited US academic institution, working in the area of studies of brain function in health and disease.
+The nominated candidate must be a full-time associate professor or full professor at a US academic institution that was invited directly by BRF via email, working in the area of studies of brain function in health and disease.
 Current major NIH or other peer-reviewed funding is preferred but evidence of such funding in the past three years is essential.
 Studies should be related to either normal human brain development or specifically identified disease states.
 This includes molecular and clinical neuroscience as well as studies of neural, sensory, motor, cognitive, behavioral and emotional functioning in health and disease.
 The grant proposal must detail a new research project that is not funded by other sources.
 This grant is not to be used as bridge funding.